Geometry- and topology-controlled synchronization phase transition on manifolds: Dynamical normal form and weak-field scaling

 Therefore, on both sides of a continuous transition,

 which is the standard mean-field susceptibility law $\gamma=1$.

 The present one-dimensional reduction therefore gives the usual mean-field triplet $\beta=\frac{1}{2}$, $\gamma=1$, and $\delta=3$ whenever a continuous branch exists.
 In the present theory, topology does not change these exponents at the generic codimension-one level.
-Instead, topology acts by constraining the sign of $\Lambda_{3}$ and therefore by constraining whether the continuous branch described by Eqs. (\ref{FEQ9})-(\ref{FEQ14}) can actually occur.
-Under the sign condition in Appendix \ref{Appendix-E}, a manifold with $\chi\left(M\right)\neq 0$ does not allow that continuous branch to occur by topology.
-A manifold with $\chi\left(M\right)=0$ allows it.
+Instead, topology affects the availability of the continuous branch described by Eqs. (\ref{FEQ9}-\ref{FEQ14}).
+Under the sign condition in Appendix \ref{Appendix-E}, a manifold with $\chi\left(M\right)\neq 0$ gives $\Lambda_{3}<0$, so that branch is absent from the conditional one-mode normal form.
+A manifold with $\chi\left(M\right)=0$ leaves the sign of $\Lambda_{3}$ to the analytic coefficients.